This post is a quick primer on what you should know about implicit bias and the scholarly research around it.

-Research has found this to translate to discriminatory practices by doctors, judges, jurors, attorneys, teachers, etc. Why does everyone have implicit bias? – Cognitive psychology tells us that mental shortcuts, or heuristics, allow our brains to process a lot of information faster by using past information (accurate or inaccurate) to make a decision.
+Research has found implicit bias to translate to discriminatory practices by doctors, judges, jurors, attorneys, teachers, etc. Why does everyone have implicit bias?
+Cognitive psychology tells us that mental shortcuts, or heuristics, allow our brains to process a lot of information faster by using past information (accurate or inaccurate) to make a decision.

-That is how the Implicit Association Test (IAT) works, we are asked to process information quickly and will typically resort to using heuristics to make these timed associations.
+That is how the Implicit Association Test (IAT) works — we are asked to process information quickly and will typically resort to using heuristics to make these timed associations.
 The time limit works against thinking about diversity among groups and how the individual in question might not fit those stereotypes.
 Thinking about diverse characteristics among groups requires too much mental energy.
-Therefore, these shortcuts become our default source of knowledge unless we are directed to examine the situation/person more carefully.
+Therefore, these shortcuts become our default source of knowledge unless we are directed to examine the situation or person more carefully.

-The state of the research is conflicted on how to measure bias.
+Researchers are divided on how to measure bias.
 Many researchers and law journal authors like to use the Implicit Association Test (IAT) in experiments measuring bias against a certain group.
-One of the problems with some of the research is that it takes the test taker’s associations and then makes assumptions about how those association motivate the test taker’s behavior.
+One of the problems with some of that research is it takes the test taker’s associations and then makes assumptions about how those associations motivate the test taker’s behavior.

 This deduction from “associated” to “motivated” is the heart of a controversial matter that has played out (quite messily) across research journals; specifically between two sets of authors.

-Sommers (2006) conducted experimental research in a mock trial paradigm. of the more interesting findings was that, when there were Black people in the deliberating group, the group spent more time discussing case evidence and issues related to racial bias (the defendant was Black), see the chart below.
-Sommers also found that, when race/racism was mentioned by the attorneys during voir dire, people gave lower estimates of guilt on their individual, pre-deliberation verdict forms.
+Sommers (2006) conducted experimental research in a mock trial paradigm.
+One of the more interesting findings was that when there were Black people in the deliberating group, the group spent more time discussing case evidence and issues related to racial bias (the defendant was Black).
+Sommers also found that when race or racism was mentioned by the attorneys during voir dire, people gave lower estimates of guilt on their individual, pre-deliberation verdict forms.

 3. All humans have implicit biases.
 All judges are human.
 Therefore, all judges have implicit biases.

 Another 2017 piece written by two professors and an Iowa District Court judge conducted an empirical study using 239 federal and state judges as participants.
-Judges completed an IAT measuring their associations of Asian, White, Christian, or Jewish Americans with negative or positive traits/keywords.
+The judges completed an IAT measuring their associations of Asian, White, Christian, or Jewish Americans with negative or positive traits/keywords.

-The judges also gave sentencing recommendations after reading a case where a defendant (either Asian, White, Christian or Jewish) had plead guilty to securities fraud charges.
-This article is a great exploration into multiple modes of implicit bias and actually ties negative associations (IAT scores) to negative decision making (sentencing recommendations).
+The judges also gave sentencing recommendations after reading a case where a defendant (either Asian, White, Christian, or Jewish) had pleaded guilty to securities fraud charges.
+The article is an illuminating exploration into multiple modes of implicit bias and actually ties negative associations (IAT scores) to negative decision making (sentencing recommendations).